genomics-admin/ExData_Plotting1/README.md

 ## For Evaluation: Find the code and images in folder "Peer Assessments_Course Project 1".
 Thanks.
+## For Evaluation: couldn't upload the data file due to big size and slow internet. save the txt file in the "Peer Assessments_Course Project 1" folder before running the code.
+Thanks.
 ## Introduction

 This assignment uses data from